Pine Cone Trail Outdoor Activity for Toddlers and Preschoolers

 When you reach the end of the trail, grab the pail and retrace your steps!
 Walk back along the trail, collecting pine cones in your pail as you go.

 To extend the activity try using the sand shovel, or even tongs, to pick up the pine cones.
-Is it easier to pick them up with your hands?

 Use pine cones in crafts and activities